microsoft/ProgrammaticCompliance/README.md

 ```
 terraform init -backend-config="resource_group_name=${BACKEND_STORAGE_ACCOUNT_RG}" -backend-config="storage_account_name=${BACKEND_STORAGE_ACCOUNT_NAME}" -backend-config="container_name=${BACKEND_STORAGE_CONTAINER_NAME}"
 ```
-BACKEND_STORAGE_ACCOUNT_RG is the resource group of the storage account that hosts the terraform state file BACKEND_STORAGE_ACCOUNT_NAME is the storage account that hosts the terraform state file BACKEND_STORAGE_CONTAINER_NAME is the container of the storage account that hosts the terraform state file
+`BACKEND_STORAGE_ACCOUNT_RG` is the resource group of the storage account that hosts the terraform state file
+`BACKEND_STORAGE_ACCOUNT_NAME` is the storage account that hosts the terraform state file
+`BACKEND_STORAGE_CONTAINER_NAME` is the container of the storage account that hosts the terraform state file

-* Run terraform plan:
+* Create the terraform plan:
 ```
 terraform plan -out plan.tfplan
 ```